i502Club/OS_Square/readme.md

  Microsoft.Extensions.DependencyInjection.Abstractions 2.1.1.0

-NOTE: This install includes a version of Square.Connect dll and 3 supporting dlls which the installer should place in the bin directory.
+NOTE This install includes a version of Square.Connect dll and 3 supporting dlls which the installer should place in the bin directory.
 Please back up your bin directory as a precaution in the event there is some unforeseen incompatability.
 This module is the evolution of an earlier version(v1) that worked with the NBrightBuy system before it's